 Yes, the Ted Rogers School of Retail Management has exchange partners all over the world, including Australia, Austria, China, Denmark, England, France, Germany, Hong Kong, Ireland, Mexico, the Netherlands, New Zealand, Scotland, Singapore, Spain, Sweden and many more.

-Ryerson University accepted the first cohort of students into the new BComm degree in Retail Management in Fall 1998; however, Ryerson has a history of educating retail professionals dating back to the 1950’s.
+Ryerson University accepted the first cohort of students into the new BComm (Honours) degree in Retail Management in Fall 1998; however, Ryerson has a history of educating retail professionals dating back to 1948.

 Tuition fees vary depending on whether accommodations are needed, and whether you are attending from out of the province or country.